ConIT-AG/tartt-sdk-ios/README.md

             // we lost focus of a page.
 So show an overlay with a hint for the user }

+12. **Sending a communication request to the AR-World**

+    Sometimes you might want to communicate with the AR-World.
+This is the case with responding with 'startExperience' to the AR-World request 'readyForExperience'.
+But you might also want to send additional requests to the AR-World like providing product information data when the AR-World has requested them before.
+You can make a call to a AR-World Javascript Method lie that:

+        NSDictionary *worldConfig = @{ @"Example Key1": @"Example Val1" };
+        NSString *json = [TARTTHelper convertToJson:worldConfig];
+        NSString *javascript = [NSString stringWithFormat:@"startExperience('%@');",json];
+        [self.architectView callJavaScript:javascript];

+## FAQ

+We will answer frequently asked questions here.

 ## License

-TARTT is available under the MIT license.
+TARTT SDK for iOS is available under the MIT license.
 See the LICENSE file for more info.